A Unified Perspective for Loss-Oriented Imbalanced Learning via Localization: Generalization Analysis

 \end{definition} \begin{lemma}[Contraction Lemma] Assume that the loss function $L(f, \boldsymbol{x})$ is Lipschitz continuous with a constant $\mu$.
 Then, the following inequality holds:

 \end{lemma}

-Finally, the standard margin-based generalization bound \cite{DBLP:conf/nips/KakadeST08} is directly applied to obtain the upper bound of $\hat{\mathfrak{C}}_{\mathcal{S}_y}(\mathcal{F})$.
-However, this union bound has the following limitations: \begin{itemize}[leftmargin=*] \item Theoretically, this generalization bound is coarse-grained and not sharp enough.
-To be specific, the differences among different loss functions lie in the choice of $\alpha_y, \beta_y, \Delta_y$.
-However, the Lipschitz continuity, which is the only property of $L$ utilized in the proof, is global in nature and thus obscures these differences.
-Although the margin theory can provide some theoretical insights into the role of $\Delta_y$, the roles of $\alpha_y, \beta_y$ are still a mystery.
-Besides, since

-a sharper bound might be available if we can bound $\mathcal{R}_\text{bal}^L(f)$ directly. \item Empirically, although the induced LDAM loss outperforms the CE loss, the improvement is not so significant.
-Fortunately, when combining the Deferred Re-Weighting (DRW) technique \cite{DBLP:conf/nips/CaoWGAM19}, where $\alpha_y = (1 - p) / (1 - p^{N_y}), p \in (0, 1)$ \cite{DBLP:conf/cvpr/CuiJLSB19} during the terminal phase of training, the improvement becomes much more impressive.
+Finally, the upper bound of $\hat{\mathfrak{C}}_{\mathcal{S}_y}(\mathcal{F})$ is available by the standard margin-based generalization bound \cite{DBLP:conf/nips/KakadeST08}.
+However, this union bound has the following limitations: \begin{itemize}[leftmargin=*] \item \textbf{(L1)} The empirical risk $\frac{1}{C} \sum_{y=1}^C \hat{\mathcal{R}}_y^L(f)$ is not a good approximation of the training risk $\hat{\mathcal{R}}^L(f)$, \textit{i.e.}, Eq.(\ref{eq:ldam_bound}), due to the absence of the class distribution. \item \textbf{(L2)} Theoretically, this generalization bound is coarse-grained and not sharp enough.
+Specifically, the differences among loss functions lie in the choice of class-dependent terms $\alpha_y, \boldsymbol{\beta}, \boldsymbol{\Delta}$.
+However, the Lipschitz continuity, which is the only property of $L$ used in the proof, is global in nature and thus obscures these differences. \item \textbf{(L3)} Empirically, although the induced LDAM loss outperforms the CE loss, the improvement is not so significant.
+Fortunately, when combining the Deferred Re-Weighting (DRW) technique \cite{DBLP:conf/nips/CaoWGAM19}, where $\alpha_y = (1 - p) / (1 - p^{N_y}), p \in (0, 1)$ \cite{DBLP:conf/cvpr/CuiJLSB19} during the terminal phase of training, the improvement becomes impressive.
 However, Eq.(\ref{eq:ldam_bound}) fails to explain this phenomenon. \end{itemize}

-Recently, \citet{DBLP:conf/nips/KiniPOT21} provide a generalization analysis for the VS loss.
-However, the results, which only hold for linear models with linearly separable data, can only explain the roles of $\beta_y$.
-For the role of $\Delta_y$, they resort to analyzing the gradient of the VS loss and provide a coarse-grained analysis.
+Besides, \citet{DBLP:conf/nips/KiniPOT21} provide a generalization analysis for the VS loss.
+However, the results, which only hold for linear models with linearly separable data, can only explain the roles of $\boldsymbol{\beta}$.
+In a nutshell, existing generalization analysis is still coarse-grained and fragmented, failing to provide systematic insights.

-To sum up, existing generalization analysis for imbalanced learning is coarse-grained and fragmented.
-Next, we aim to build a more fine-grained and systematical generalization bound that can unify the roles of both re-weighting and logit-adjustment.